oliverkuchies/cacheforge/README.md

 ### Cache Levels

-Cache levels represent different storage backends in your caching hierarchy. cacheforge queries levels in order and returns the first hit, promoting cache locality.
+Cache levels represent different storage backends in your caching hierarchy.
+Cacheforge queries levels in order, starting from the fastest (Level 1) to the slowest (Level N).

-At the top (CacheService), fallbacks are handled.
-However the added layers do not have fallback logic to reduce complexity.
+When data is requested, the cache service checks each level sequentially until it finds the data or exhausts all levels.

+If data is found in a lower level, it can be promoted to higher levels for faster future access.

 **Built-in Levels:**